-As we’ve mentioned in our top-10 list of Most Affordable Places to Live, affordability is more than just cheap housing options; it indicates a high quality of life as well as affordable costs of living.
+Affordability is more than just cheap housing options; it indicates a high quality of life as well as affordable costs of living.
 Our list is not simply made up of cheap options, but looks at places where you can find community and a sense of purpose: where you would actually want to live.
-Home is where the heart is, so here are reasons why these six cities will steal your heart.
+Home is where the heart is, so here are reasons why these six cities in Florida will steal your heart.

 2. Palm Coast

-Look no further for oceans, community, a quiet and scenic homefront and an easy way of life.
-Its location on the upper east coast of Florida, as well as its winds, make it a city less touched by hurricanes, providing ample sunshine year round.
-It also has one of Florida’s best-kept-secret beaches.
-Palm Coast is speckled with colorful wildlife and magnificent trails.
+Look no further for oceans, community, a quiet and scenic home base and an easy way of life.
+Palm Coast, located on Florida's upper east coast, is home to one of Florida’s best-kept-secret beaches, so residents don't have to fight tourists for prime beach space.
+With a population of nearly 87,000 and a median home price of $213,400, Palm Coast is speckled with colorful wildlife and magnificent trails.
 Its peaceful community makes it a great place to retire and find tranquility without being too far away from everything.